GoogleContainerTools/kaniko/README.md

 #### --whitelist-var-run

 Ignore /var/run when taking image snapshot.
 Set it to false to preserve /var/run/* in destination image.
 (Default true).

+#### --label

+Set this flag as `--label key=value` to set some metadata to the final image.
+This is equivalent as using the `LABEL` within the Dockerfile.

 ### Debug Image